 Why Your Ecommerce Site Speed Is Costing You Sales

-Of those who do stay, every additional second of load time reduces conversions by approximately 7%.
+Of those who do stay, each additional second of load time correlates with conversion decreases in roughly the 7% range across multiple commerce studies (Akamai, Google, Portent).
 For a store doing €10,000 per month in revenue, that's €700 per month lost for every extra second your pages take to load.

 No other type of website has as much to lose from poor performance - and as much to gain from fixing it - as an ecommerce store.